GoTo logo.

 Procurement of Goods, Services, and Facilities

 GoTo has procured office facilities and relevant employee software tools with accessibility needs and requirements in mind.
-To further advance accessibility objectives, and in addition to commitments stated elsewhere in this plan, GoTo has committed to the following action:
+To further advance accessibility objectives, GoTo has committed to the following action:

 Design and Delivery of Programs and Services

-GoTo Connect combines voice calling, web meetings, and chat features into a single application that is available in desktop, mobile, and Web clients.
+GoTo Connect combines voice calling, web meetings, and chat features into a single application that is available in desktop, mobile, and web clients.
 To measure the accessibility of GoTo Connect across these client applications, GoTo initiated a formal review using a separate Voluntary Product Accessibility Template (VPAT) document for each client.
-This review is nearly complete.

-Additionally, to improve the consistency of user interface (UI) elements, GoTo has created a design system called “Chameleon” which includes various UI and design elements – analogous to Google’s “Material” or Microsoft’s “Fluent” design systems.
-Chameleon will make various GoTo Connect client applications not only more consistent with each other, but also more consistently accessible.
-This is because GoTo’s technical teams are currently in process of bringing all elements within Chameleon into compliance with WCAG 2.1 AA standards.
-Their work has already made delivery of accessibility features easier and more consistent, and this will only improve as Chameleon reaches full WCAG 2.1 AA compliance and as development teams increase their adoption of the UI and design elements within Chameleon.
+Additionally, to improve the consistency of user interface (UI) elements, GoTo has created a design system called "Chameleon" which includes various UI and design elements – analogous to Google's "Material" or Microsoft's "Fluent" design systems.
+GoTo's technical teams have brought all elements within Chameleon into compliance with WCAG 2.1 AA standards, which will make various GoTo Connect client applications more consistent with each other as well as more consistently accessible.
+This work has already made delivery of accessibility features easier and more consistent and will continue to improve as new elements and components are added to the Chameleon design system, and as development teams increase their adoption of the UI and design elements within Chameleon.

-• Commitment 1: Finalize VPAT review for GoTo Connect’s desktop, mobile, and Web clients.
+Commitment 1: Complete VPAT review for GoTo Connect's mobile app.

 Transportation